Bring your school, scout troop or community organization to SCHS!

 Students will compare the towns of today with the towns of the past by exploring maps, photographs, and artifacts, and by taking on the role of a townsperson from 1880s Scott County.

-The Scott County Historical Society is available to partner with your 9-12 class on special projects.
-Please contact the Curator of Education at 952.445.0378 or via email to discuss how we can work together!
+The Scott County Historical Society is available to partner with your 9-12 class on special projects including research, oral history, and exhibit development.
+Please contact the Program Manager at 952.445.0378 or via email to discuss how we can work together!